Student Access and Safety Training

 - Student access form is submitted to laboratory technician.

 - Student schedules and attends appropriate training session.
 These sessions will be designed and conducted by laboratory technician(s) Ms. Jennifer Sirbaugh.

 - Ms. Sirbaugh submits the verification of training to accompany the request form to the CSTEM Dean, Dr. Bob Warburton.

 - Approval or denial of request is sent to student, faculty member and appropriate department chair.

 - While not required it is recommended that the faculty member review expectations of use and behavior with students.
 Students found to abuse the privilege will have their access revoked and may face discipline outlined in the Student Handbook.

 - All students are expected to abide by the policies outlined in the Student Handbook and failure to do so will result in revocation of access.
-This would include producing identification as requested by a member of the School of Natural Sciences and Mathematics faculty or staff, members of the University Police, or any faculty or staff member.
+This would include producing identification as requested by a member of the CSTEM faculty or staff, or members of the University Police.

 - Lab safety and securing are to be practiced at all times.

 - Faculty members are required to provide contact information and assume the responsibility for the students.
 If the faculty member is not on campus and in the building where the student is working the faculty member must identify another faculty member willing to accept the responsibility for the student(s) in the lab.
 If a faculty member is not available the students must leave the laboratory.